reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-III.md

 ---
 layout: post
-title: "Tear Apart a Class.
+title: "Tear a Class Apart.
 From Blueprint to Bytecode - III"
 description:
   "Series of stages were presented to the adventurers from the void, each leads to the next.
 A few of them were more shiny than the others - Class Compilation"
 date: 2024-12-26 14:50 +0800